-The relationship between change patterns in export quotas and change patterns for total sales is illustrated by Table A4.8.
+Table A4.8 illustrates the relationship between change patterns in export quotas and change patterns for total sales.

-χ^2 statistics do not indicate any interaction between these two variables.
+$\chi^2$ statistics do not indicate any interaction between these two variables.
 However, the statistics are not reliable due to the large number of cells with an expected frequency less than 5.
 Nevertheless, the distribution in Table A4.8 warrants some reflections: